wiresfired/Playnite-FTP-Plugin/README.md

 ***It Only keeps the currently downloaded rom file on disk, it removes previous cache*****
 ### Overview

-This is an extension for Playnite that allows users to Download Remote ROM files from an FTP server that is alo a SAMBA share server.
+This is an extension for Playnite that allows users to Download Remote ROM files from an FTP server that is also a SAMBA share server.
 Roms on the Samba share must be scanned into Playnite (ie: mapped network drive).
 The ServerBasePath should be the actual location of the files on the FTP server).
 (highly reccomend excluding files from checksum scan if on network)

 FTP path must be set correctly, the path to the roms folder on the FTP servers filesystem